 Here, I have to express my profound admiration and respect for Andrea Wulf and her extraordinary, unique approach to writing a biography of a giant of science, Alexander von Humboldt.
 Where most biographers would read all the papers, notes, letters and books relevant and stored in the libraries of the big cities, Andrea has done all that, but then she had religiously followed in the dangerous footsteps of the explorer.
 She climbed the living volcanos, sailed across the oceans, hiked in Yosemite, traveled in the rainforest in Venezuela, listening to the strange bellowing cry of howler monkeys.
 On Chimborazo, the mountain that had been so important to Humboldt vision of nature, she crawled on the top of a few centimeters wide ridge, with steep precipices on both sides, and after getting to the top, she suffered the same lack of oxygen, that Humboldt did, and found the air so thin that her legs felt leaden and seemingly detached from her body.
 Her quest was to restore Humboldt to his ‘rightful place in the pantheon of nature and science’.
 I don’t know of any other biographer who would willingly risk her/his life in the process of doing so, and I can only bow in admiration.
 She is also an acclaimed writer of several books and her sophisticated and elegant writing adds greatly to the pleasure of following the adventures of Alexander von Humboldt.

 Andrea Wulf’s heroic efforts to bring back to us the lost hero of sciences made me wish to spread the word about this remarkable man too.
-My blog is read in 46 countries worldwide, from Canada to New Zealand, from South Africa to Argentina, across Russia, China, Hong Kong, the United States, India to Malaysia, Philipines, Japan, and Nepal and several European countries, including Great Britain, also the United Arab Emirates and Nigeria, Azerbaijan, Thailand, Bangladesh, Taiwan and perhaps it would be useful, was my thought, if I were to write about this great man, based on Andrea’s fascinating biography ‘The Invention of Nature’.
+My blog is read in 57 countries worldwide, from Canada to New Zealand, from South Africa to Argentina, across Russia, China, Hong Kong, the United States, India to Malaysia, Philipines, Japan, Indonesia and Nepal, Afganistan, and several European countries, including Great Britain, also the United Arab Emirates and Nigeria, Azerbaijan, Kyrgyzstan, Albania, Thailand, Bangladesh, Taiwan, Turkey, and perhaps it would be useful, was my thought if I were to write about this great man, based on Andrea’s fascinating biography ‘The Invention of Nature’.
 I feel that I can write about the geographical extent of my log because I am not selling anything and don’t have adverts benefiting me in any way.
 I should add here, that I don’t think that so many people read my blog because my writing is so interesting, but because I write ABOUT interesting people, events or plants and animals.
 Otherwise, I would be labouring under a delusion, so well described by Oscar Wilde, who quipped: ‘I am so clever that sometimes I don’t understand a single word of what I am saying’.

 Here is a map of the world, provided by WordPress, showing in purple all the countries where some people read my blog: